 Used clothes, used books, records ...
-If you like used item culture and second-hand goods, I think you can feel the storm of sympathy - when you discover your favorite surrounded by a pile of products, isn't it so exciing just like finding the last 1 hidden fries in the bottom of McDonald's paper bag?
+If you like used item culture and second-hand goods, I think you can totally relate to this - when you discover your favorite surrounded by a pile of products, isn't it so exciing just like finding the last 1 hidden fries in the bottom of McDonald's paper bag?

 What you need to know before you go on a trip ... "古本" and "古書" actually have different meanings!?

 Before diving into the sea of used books, let's first understand the definition of "古本".
 There are "古書" (Furuhon / Furubon / Kohon) and "古書" (Kosho) that you often see on shop signs.
 Did you know that the Kanji characters are similar, but the meanings are actually different?

 "古本" or Furuhon is a book that has been purchased by someone in the past.
 On the other hand, "古書" or Kosho is a book that has been out of print for a long time and cannot be obtained as a new book.
 To put it simply:

 - "古本" = Second-hand book or used book; a book that has been handed to a person once (for example, if you buy the latest issue of "Shonen JUMP" at a bookstore, you can say that it has become a "used book")

 - "古書" = Antiquarian book; a book with historical value among "second-hand books".

 Whether you want "second-hand books" or "antiquarian books", the three areas introduced below are sure to satisfy your "desire for book" nonetheless.

 If you want to a tour on second-hand bookstores, then this is the first place to go!
 The world's largest "book town" - Jimbocho (Chiyoda Ward)

 We cannot talk about used books in Tokyo without mentioning Jimbocho.